 On the other hand, Jane Friedman shares a guest post from Robert Kroese who is arguing for the opposite.
 He says that a first time author has better chances of getting discovered if they go for Amazon only and focus on the ranks.

 Alternatives to exclusive distribution: definition of intensive and selective distribution

 At this point of the article you are probably wondering that what are your options if you don’t want to go for KDP Select (or, at least, not with all of your books).
 Many authors decide to go with intensive distribution: this means that you display the product (in this case, your book) in as many stores as possible.
 The large scale distribution, depending on the target market and pricing, could lead to increased sales.
 Downsides of intensive distribution include low brand visibility and lower brand loyalty.

-Many people won’t get their money’s worth using either intensive or exclusive distribution.
+Many people won’t get their money’s worth using either intensive or exclusive distribution strategies.
 Definition of selective distribution means more channel than one but not everywhere.
 Established brands (eg. white goods companies) usually go for selective distribution, establish long-term partnerships and believe in brand-loyalty.
 Selective distribution (eg. Amazon, iBooks, Google and B&N only) could work for people who already have an established reader base.

 Exclusive distribution: is it for you?